kintohub/kintohub-docs/docs/features/workspaces-and-teams/manage-workspace.md

    ![Screenshot](/docs/assets/member-role.png)

     >Note: The users added to a workspace can be assigned roles as Admin or Member.
-Once a user is set as **Admin**, the role cannot be reversed.
+Once a user is set as **Admin**, the role can be reversed.